mono/monodevelop/emacs/README-intellisense.md

 For windows, elide the `"mono"`.

-Then use `M-x ac-fsharp-launch-completion-process` to start the process in the background.
-Use `M-x ac-fsharp-load-project` to load the `.fsproj` file for your project.
-At this point, things should work: you can use `C-M-i` (which calls `completion-at-point` to complete.
+Then use <kbd>M-x ac-fsharp-launch-completion-process</kbd> to start the process in the background.
+Use <kbd>M-x ac-fsharp-load-project</kbd> to load the `.fsproj` file for your project.
+At this point, things should work: you can use <kbd>C-M-i</kbd> (which calls `completion-at-point` to complete.
 Please be patient, it can be slow, especially on the first call.
-If it locks up you can use `C-g`.
+If it locks up you can use <kbd>C-g</kbd>.
 Remember that this is a prototype still, but feel free to send feedback.

 --Robin Neatherway